What Is The Cloverleaf Barrel Racing Pattern?

-The cloverleaf barrel racing pattern is shaped like a cloverleaf, or triangle.
-You might also like: Barrel Racing Horses For Sale.
+The cloverleaf barrel racing pattern gets is name because the pattern is shaped like a cloverleaf, or triangle.

 Below: This illustration shows the barrel racing pattern with the right barrel being turned first.
-This is sometimes called a right-handed pattern.
 This is the way the barrel racing pattern is most commonly ran.

 Breaking The Barrel Racing Pattern

 If a barrel racer does not go around the barrels in the correct order, it is called "breaking the pattern" and results in a no time.